slgora/ex_situ_PGRFA_new15crops/README.md

 # REPOSITORY FOR EX SITU PGRFA METRICS: `new15crops`

-This fork extends the original methodology for computing ex situ conservation metrics of Plant Genetic Resources for Food and Agriculture (PGRFA), with a focused analysis on a subset of 15 priority crops.
+This fork extends the original methodology from the first 15 crops for computing ex situ conservation metrics of Plant Genetic Resources for Food and Agriculture (PGRFA), with a focused analysis on a subset of new 15 priority crops.
 It introduces modular scripts, reproducible workflows, and outputs tailored to crop-specific conservation insights.

 ## Purpose